SoftInstigate/restheart-website/learn/index.md

 The founding ideas around RESTHeart are:

-  1. The key architectural trends in software development are micro services architecture and NoSQL databases
+  1. The key architectural trends in software development are microservices architecture and NoSQL databases
-  2. Developers foremostly need a backend to easily store and retrieve content, as these days Single Page Applications and Mobile Apps are moving the business logic to the client side;
+  2. Developers primarily need a backend to easily store and retrieve content, as these days Single Page Applications and Mobile Apps are moving the business logic to the client side;
-  3. Modern Apps wants consuming a REST API and use plain JSON as the message format (goodbye XML and RPC);
+  3. Modern Apps want consuming a REST API and use JSON as the message format (goodbye XML and RPC);
   4. MongoDB is the leading NoSQL database for Web and Mobile apps; it's lightweight, fast, schema-less and uses JSON.
-  5. Having an out-of-the-box backend, we can better focus on what's matter the most: the User eXperience;
+  5. Having an out-of-the-box backend, we can better focus on what matter the most: the User Experience;
   6. Docker is emerging as the de facto standard to package and distribute applications.

 ## Features